 A protest called out unethical labor conditions at PrettyLittleThing.

 On Feb.
 16, 2022, the PrettyLittleThing X Molly-Mae fashion went up at The Londoner Hotel in London’s Leicester Square.
-Right outside, fair fashion campaigner and influencer Venetia La Manna and Oh So Ethical led a protest of the fast fashion brand.
+Right outside, fair fashion campaigner and influencer Venetia La Manna and the group Oh So Ethical led a protest of the fast fashion brand.

 As La Manna detailed in an Instagram post about the protest, PrettyLittleThing has “built their brand off exploitation,” and “harmfully imply that clothing is disposable.”
 She also called the brand out for using sweatshops and violating labor rights.